 In affirming the decision to revive the lawsuit, Maryland’s High Court opined, “The fundamental danger of a pool is posed by its water.
 And it hardly needs saying that, without a fence that bars entry by a three-year-old child, the pool, located in the midst of 300 residential apartments, poses a risk which jeopardizes the health or safety of such a child, who might accidentally access the pool unsupervised.
 The quality and compliance of the fence is simply crucial to safety.”

-The qualified attorneys of Brassel, Alexander & Rice, LLC have extensive experience representing individuals that have been injured as a result of negligence.
-If you or someone you know has been injured, contact the attorneys of Brassel, Alexander & Rice, LLC today.
+The qualified attorneys of Brassel Alexander, LLC have extensive experience representing individuals that have been injured as a result of negligence.
+If you or someone you know has been injured, contact the attorneys of Brassel Alexander, LLC today.